education.vic.gov.au

 Victorian Government priorities and departmental policies

-The department provides information on the Victorian Teaching and Learning Model (VTLM)External Link and its elements to support schools’ to enact their curriculum programs.
+The department provides information on the Victorian Teaching and Learning Model 2.0 (VTLM 2.0)External Link and its elements to support schools’ to enact their curriculum programs.

-Resources are available to schools to support them to comply with departmental policies.
+Resources are available to schools to support them to implement departmental policies.

 Physical and Sport Education resources include links to useful websites.